Alison Cerutti: Career

 In 2010, Alison played a duo with Emanuel Rego.
-In the first three tournaments of the World Tour 2010, it each time came to a duel with Rogers / Dalhausser.
+In the first three tournaments of the World Tour 2010, it came each time to a duel with Rogers / Dalhausser.
 In Brasília and Rome, the Brazilians each time lost in the final.
 In Shanghai, they defeated the Americans in the match for third place.
 After a fourth place in Mysłowice and ninth place in Moscow, Alison / Emanuel also lost the final of Prague against Rogers / Dalhausser.
 In Gstaad, they missed the top ten of an FIVB tournament for the only time in their career together.
 Then they finished third in Klagenfurt and Kristiansand and fifth in Stare Jabłonki.
 In the first tournament of the World Tour 2011, they lost again against Rogers / Dalhausser in the final.
 At the Prague Open, they then succeeded in revenge, and in Beijing, they won the Grand Slam in the final against Brink / Reckermann.
 At the World Cup in Rome, they were unbeaten in the semifinals they won against the German defending champions.
 Then they also won the final against Márcio Araújo and Ricardo Santos.
 After a fifth place in Stavanger, the new world champions continued their successful series with tournament victories in Gstaad (against Rogers / Dalhausser) and Moscow (against the Swiss Bellaguarda / Heuscher).
 Then they had two third places in Stare Jabłonki and Åland.
 Alison / Emanuel became the World Tour Champion and "Team of the Year" of the FIVB.
 Alison also received Best Blocker, Best Hitter, and Best Offensive Player awards.
 In October, Alison / Emanuel won in the final against Hernandez / Mussa from Venezuela, which earned them the gold medal at the Pan American Games in Guadalajara.

 At the beginning of the World Tour 2012, they finished seventh in Brasília, fifth in Shanghai, and third in Beijing.
 In Prague, they lost the final against Pedro Cunha and Ricardo Santos.
 In the final of Moscow, they then won against the Dutch Nummerdor / Schuil.
 In Rome and Gstaad, both times, they won against the US duo Gibb / Rosenthal before they could prevail in Berlin against the same opponent.
 At the Olympic Games in London, for which they had qualified as the best team in the Olympic rankings, they made it to the final unbeaten.
-There they lost against the German duo Brink / Reckermann and won the silver medal.
-They finished the season with fifth place at the Grand Slam in Stare Jabłonki.
+There, they lost against the German duo Brink / Reckermann and won the silver medal.
+They finished the season in fifth place at the Grand Slam in Stare Jabłonki.
 On the World Tour 2013, they finished ninth in Corrientes, fifth in The Hague, and fourth in Rome.
 At the World Championships in Stare Jabłonki, Alison / Emanuel reached the semifinals after six wins in a row and lost the final against Ricardo / Filho.
-The match was the third they lost to the Germans Erdmann / Matysik.
+The match was the third they lost to the Germans, Erdmann / Matysik.
 Then they reached two fifth and two ninth places.
 The Grand Slam in São Paulo was their last joint FIVB tournament.
 Then Alison played the Grand Slam in Moscow with Vitor Gonçalves Felipe before the interim duo won the Grand Slam in Xiamen and finished ninth in Durban.